 Making positive changes

-Over the last five years I’ve been developing a people-centred framework to support health care workers involved in safety incidents.
+I’ve been developing a people-centred framework to support health care workers involved in safety incidents.
 I now include a preventative element, as well as a supportive element, in that framework.

 With any adverse event there are multiple factors at play.
 Some are more significant than others and they all need to be looked at in an environmental and organisational context.